influxdata/telegraf/plugins/parsers/json_v2/README.md

                 query = "books"
 ```

 This will ensure that the queried data isn't combined and will be outputted separately.
-Otherwise, all `uniform_collection` and `object_selection` under a `json_v2` subsection will be merged into a single metric.
+Otherwise, all `uniform_collection` and `object_selection` under a `json_v2` subsections will be merged.

 ## Arrays and Objects